Weedeater (band): 2004–2011: God Luck and Good Speed, Jason... The Dragon, and injuries

 After the release of Sixteen Tons in 2003, the band decided to leave Berserker Records and joined American metal record label Southern Lord Records and released their third album God Luck and Good Speed.
 In 2009 a deluxe double LP version on the album was also released.
 The band was also announced as a support act for the American heavy metal supergroup Down.
 The band was later announced as one of the acts to play at 2010's Hellfest among the likes of Arch Enemy, Architects and Gwar.

-The band entered the studio for their fourth album with producer Steve Albini in early January 2010 who also produced their last album God Luck and Good Speed, and also Arik Roper designed the album cover as he did for the band's previous albums.
-Not long after they entered the studio, Dave "Dixie" Collins accidentally shot himself in the foot, blasting off one of his big toes, whilst he was cleaning his favorite shotgun and was reported to be bedridden for the next few weeks during his recovery.
-This ultimately led to the band postponing their recording session with Steve Albini until after their tour in March and April.
+The band entered the studio for their fourth album with producer Steve Albini in early January 2010 (he also produced their last album God Luck and Good Speed), and Arik Roper designed the album cover as he did for the band's previous albums.
+Not long after they entered the studio, Dave "Dixie" Collins accidentally shot himself in the foot, blasting off one of his big toes while he was cleaning a shotgun.
+The band postponed their recording session with Albini.

-Despite the setback caused by the accident, the band announced that their next album will be titled Jason...The Dragon and was set for a release later that year, they also announced that their March/April tour will now be called the "Nine Toe" tour in reference to Collins losing his big toe in the accident.
-The band headlined again in September 2010 after a few other injuries to the band members were reported, in which Keko had torn his meniscus after returning from their previous headlining tour and Dave Shepherd had also broken his pinkie finger while supporting Black Cobra in Europe in July, however, did not prevent the group from returning to Albini to record the album, unlike the previous two accidents.
+Despite the setback, Jason...The Dragon was set for a release later that year; they also announced that their March/April tour will now be called the "Nine Toe" tour in reference to Collins losing his big toe in the accident.
+The band headlined again in September 2010 after a few other injuries to the band members were reported: Keko had torn his meniscus and Dave Shepherd had broken his pinkie finger; however, did not prevent the group from returning to Albini to record the album.

-The album was finally released on March 15, 2011, after all the setbacks caused by the band's injuries throughout 2010.
-The band went on tour in the US to support the release of the album however had to cancel the last few shows due to Dave Shepherd breaking his hand which prevented him from playing guitar.
+The album was finally released on March 15, 2011.
+The band went on tour in the US to support the release of the album but had to cancel the last few shows because Dave Shepherd broke his hand.